MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 <!-- ------------------------------ -->
 #### 1.5 Personal information

-The following requirements apply to extensions that access Personal Information.  _Personal Information_ includes all information or data that identifies or could be used to identify a person, or that is associated with such information or data.
+The following requirements apply to extensions that access personal information.   _Personal information_ includes all information or data that identifies or could be used to identify a person, or that is associated with such information or data.

 ###### 1.5.1 Collect personal information only when necessary

-Your extension may collect, access, use, or transmit Personal Information (including web browsing activity) only if required by and only for use in a prominently disclosed, user-facing feature.
+Your extension may collect, access, use, or transmit personal information (including web browsing activity) only if required by and only for use in a prominently disclosed, user-facing feature.

 You must clearly state the data handling practices of your extension at the time of installation, including any transfer or use of user data.